panicmechanic/ZMD/Readme.md

 #Done:

+- Lerping updated, Only accepts a range of a single color at the moment, rather than two colors.
+Could be neater.
 - Added wall/foor char lerp
 - Fixed monster color flash tiles outside fov by removing object.clear() call in main loop after display_dmg
 - Added lerp to wall and floor color on init